FirstBlock-CosmosVal/firstblock.io/index.md

 layout: index
 permalink: "/"
 position: 0
-hero_header: We validate Cosmos mainnet with integrity
+hero_header: You Delegate.
+We Validate.
-hero_subheader: Cosmos Validation
+hero_subheader: Cosmos Validator
 ---

 ## To the Cosmos Community